LaurentPlagne/Legolas/README.md

     ```

+    Provided you have python, python-numpy, python-matplotlib and texlive-full packages installed on your
-    From which you can obtain this kind of curves (here on a 4cores/4GHz Intel 6700 K) :
+    system you can obtain this kind of curves (here on a 4cores/4GHz Intel 6700 K) :

     ```bash
     $ python  ../../../tst/MultiThomas/plotPerf.py